Ensembl/postgap/README.md

 python POSTGAP.py --summary_stats tests/sample_data/example.tsv
 ```

-The summary statistics file should be tab delimited which follows the [GWAS Catalog recommentations](https://www.ebi.ac.uk/gwas/docs/methods/summary-statistics).
+The summary statistics file should be tab delimited and follow the [GWAS Catalog recommentations](https://www.ebi.ac.uk/gwas/docs/methods/summary-statistics).

 In particular, it must have the following columns:
 - variant_id